ronaldseoh/cs276/week03/iir_chapter06_notes.md

 - Select the top $K$ scores would require a priority queue structure, often using a heap
     - $2N$ comparisons to construct
     - each of $K$ scores can be extracted from the heap at a cost of $O(\log N)$ comparisons
-- Document-at-a-time: We might be able to traverse the postings lists of the various query terms *concurrently* - We would then compute the scores of one document at a time
+- Document-at-a-time: We might be able to traverse the postings lists of the various query terms *concurrently* - We would then compute the scores, one document at a time

 ## 6.4 Variant tf-idf functions

 ### 6.4.1 Sublinear tf scaling

-- It is questionable whether 20 times the occurrence necessarily indicates 20 times the importance
+- It is questionable whether 20 times the occurrence necessarily indicates *20 times the importance*
 - Alternative: Use the logarithm of the term frequency
 - $\text{wf}_{t,d} = 1+\log \text{tf}_{t,d}$ if $\text{tf}_{t,d} > 0$, $0$ otherwise
 - $\text{wf-idf}_{t,d}$